Torkilso/gowebsocket/Readme.md

     ```
 * Alternatively you can download GoWebsocket and add it to your GOPATH manually

- *Make sure your GOPATH looks something like this*
+ *Make sure your GOPATH looks something like this:*
    ```
     GOPATH
     └───src